Chester75321/GenEpi/README.md

 ### Inputs
 1. Genotype Data
-GenEpi takes [Genotype File Format](http://www.stats.ox.ac.uk/~marchini/software/gwas/file_format_new.html) (.GEN) used by Oxford statistical genetics tools, such as IMPUTE2 and SNPTEST as the input format for genotype data.
+GenEpi takes the [Genotype File Format](http://www.stats.ox.ac.uk/~marchini/software/gwas/file_format_new.html) (.GEN) used by Oxford statistical genetics tools, such as IMPUTE2 and SNPTEST as the input format for genotype data.
 If your files are in [PLINK format](https://www.cog-genomics.org/plink/1.9/formats) (.BED/.BIM/.FAM) or [1000 Genomes Project text Variant Call Format](https://www.cog-genomics.org/plink/1.9/formats#vcf) (.VCF), you could use [PLINK](https://www.cog-genomics.org/plink/1.9/) with the following command to convert the files to the .GEN file.

 >If your files are in **.BED/.BIM/.FAM** format.
 >```